 Students who work

 If you work overseas for a foreign employer you will not be able to use a Finnish tax card.
 Instead, you should contact the local tax office, taking with you your passport, and either your student's ID card or a certificate in English or the local language that confirms your academic status as a student.
 Your withholding tax rate will probably be lower if you show the local tax authorities proof of your student status.
 You can ask the secretary for international affairs at your educational institution for the necessary certificate.
 We also recommend that you make active inquiries about your tax obligations in the country where you are studying, including whether or not you need to complete an income tax return form and send it to a tax office.

 Report your foreign-sourced income along with any Finnish-sourced income with a tax return

-Income derived from sources in other countries is taxable in Finland.
-Always check all the details in your pre-completed tax return.
-If the details are correct and no details are missing, you do not have to do anything else.
-If you do not return the pre-completed tax return, you are considered to have submitted your tax return with the content in it.
+Foreign income is taxable in Finland.
+Always check all the information in your pre-completed tax return.
+Also report yourforeign income and claim for elimination of double taxation online.
+If the information is correct and no details are missing, you do not have to do anything else.
+To use the online service, you will need your online banking codes or a mobile certificate.

 Duration of stay may affect your taxes

 If you work overseas for a continuous period of at least 6 months, special tax rules will sometimes apply.
 The rule known as the ‘six-month rule’ may mean that you will not need to pay Finnish tax on your foreign-sourced wages.
 The requirements include that you spend no more than six days per month in Finland, on average, and that the other country holds primary taxing rights in respect of your wages.
 However, the six-month rule is usually not applicable if your employment overseas is only temporary, and you are mainly a student, not an employee.